wireapp/redb-opfs/README.md

 The rust code is all exclusively contained within the web worker.

 The application is a toy click tracker: records the timestamp of each click of a button.
-Reports the total number of clicks, and several aggregated quantities.
+Reports the total number of clicks, and n clicks over some aggregated time periods.

 #### Prerequisites